Ken Avery begins his eighth year as Garden Curator/Gardener.

 “The color of September lingers on into October.
 The transition between these two months seems less marked than any other two months.
 Yet October frost can end all overnight.
 October has its compensations, the gorgeous Autumnal color of maple, sumac, and oak.
 It certainly cannot be called the brown October with all its unsurpassed beauty.
 The waning daylight heralds the coming of Autumn and there is a haze in the horizon.
 Gardens are getting darker and cooler each day.
 By November the splendors of fall have passed, yet there is much to be enjoyed.”

 She reports on the difficulty and perseverance of establishing certain plants and that Clintonia, aka Blue Beads (Clintonia borealis) has finally established after many failures and is now spreading nicely.
-Then, the Trailing Arbutus which was established some years ago but destroyed by mice, and now being re-established.
+The Trailing Arbutus which was established some years ago but destroyed by mice was now being re-established.

-Martha Writes of three orchids which send up a single leaf which persists all winter and then dies as the plant flowers in spring.
-Both she and Eloise Butler many times planted Adam-and -Eve (Aplectrum hyemale) and Fairyslipper Orchid (Calypso bulbosa) and in 1966 a new one was tried in the Garden - Crane-fly Orchid (Tipularia unifolia [now classed as T. discolor].
+Martha wrote of three orchids which send up a single leaf which persists all winter and then dies as the plant flowers in spring.
+Both she and Eloise Butler many times planted Adam and Eve (Aplectrum hyemale) and Fairyslipper Orchid (Calypso bulbosa) and in 1966 a new one was tried in the Garden - Crane-fly Orchid (Tipularia unifolia [now classed as T. discolor].
 None of these survive today.